What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 How to Identify Genuine Craft Hot Sauce

-With "craft" and "artisanal" being used as marketing terms, here's how to spot the real deal:
+With "craft" and "artisanal" being used as marketing terms, here's how to spot the real deal.
+The distinction between authentic craft production and clever branding shows up in multiple places—you just need to know where to look.

 - Small company size: Look for family-owned or small team operations